kammitama5/kammitama5.github.io/_posts/2017-11-10-Friday-November-10th.md

 - I realized that the only thing I could do to resolve the issue with my friend is to drop out of the community completely.
 The more I found out about the individual, I realized that the person was toxic.
-My brother's been in the loop on this stuff, and I sent him a blog post someone else made about the guy, and the first thing he said was "wow...X is abusive" and that if that's how he is, I didn't need that in my life.
+My brother's been in the loop on this stuff, and I sent him a blog post someone else made about the guy (in which other people actually commented that they had blocked the guy, who is a well-known troll) , and the first thing he said was "wow...X is abusive" and that if that's how he is, I didn't need that in my life.
 - What was worse was that it was starting to affect my reputation, in that I was now being perceived as "crazy" (as the individual was saying about me) and it was even implied by the individual that